 A reliable website would usually have detailed information about the trader, specifically the company’s address, email, phone number and the date when the company was registered together with the company’s registration number.
 One should be careful of websites that provide little or hidden information; for example, only an email address is included.

 This step is crucial when you are buying online as all legitimate websites should include information on how consumers can lodge a complaint together with the link for the Online Dispute Resolution platform.
-Online traders should also provide additional information about the EU ODR platform and the link to this platform and specify the trader’s email dedicated to complaints submitted within this platform.
+Online traders should also provide additional information about the EU ODR platform, the link to this platform.
+Together with a specific email dedicated to the complaints submitted within this platform.
 Furthermore, the trader should also inform the consumers about any cooling-off rights, during which the consumer can cancel the order without incurring any penalty.